riolcrt/ObsidianCustomFrames/README.md

 # Obsidian Custom Frames
 An Obsidian plugin that turns web apps into panes using iframes with custom styling.
-Also comes with presets for Google Keep, Todoist and more.
+Also comes with presets for Google Keep, Todoist and more

 ![A screenshot of the plugin in action, where you can see Google Keep attached as a narrow side pane on the right](https://raw.githubusercontent.com/Ellpeck/ObsidianCustomFrames/master/screenshot.png)